Hermann-web/blog/docs/blog/posts/programming-languages/python/pathlib-transition-tutorial.md

 This table provides a comparison between Python's `os` module and the `pathlib` library operations alongside their Linux command equivalents for file and directory manipulation, information retrieval, traversal, file input/output (I/O), and path validation.
 It offers a comprehensive reference for developers familiar with Python who want to understand corresponding operations in Linux command line interfaces.
 The table is categorized by groups, making it easy to find specific functionalities and their corresponding commands in Python and Linux.

-???
-Note "More on Table description"
+??? note "More on Table description"

     This table is a comprehensive guide detailing various file and directory operations along with path manipulation using Python's `os` and `pathlib` modules, alongside their Linux command equivalents.